Fall of Constantinople: Atrocities

 All the valuables and other booty were taken to their camp, and as many as sixty thousand Christians who had been captured.
 The crosses which had been placed on the roofs or the walls of churches were torn down and trampled.
 Women were raped, virgins deflowered and youths forced to take part in shameful obscenities.
 The nuns left behind, even those who were obviously such, were disgraced with foul debaucheries.

 According to Steven Runciman most of the elderly and the infirm/wounded and sick who were refugees inside the churches were killed, and the remainder were chained up and sold into slavery.

 During three days of pillaging, the Ottoman invaders captured children and took them away to their tents, and became rich by plundering the Imperial Palace of Blachernae and the houses of Constantinople.

 The Ottoman official Tursun Beg wrote:

 After having completely overcome the enemy, the soldiers began to plunder the city.
 They enslaved boys and girls and took silver and gold vessels, precious stones and all sorts of valuable goods and fabrics from the imperial palace and the houses of the rich...
 Every tent was filled with handsome boys and beautiful girls.

 Critobulus also noted: "As for the Sultan, he was sensual rather than acquisitive, and more interested in people than in goods.
 Phrantzes, the faithful servant of the Basileus, has recounted the fate of his young and good-looking family.
 His three daughters were consigned to the Imperial harem, even the youngest, a girl of fourteen, who died there of despair.
 His only son John, a fifteen-year-old boy, was killed by the sultan for having repelled his advances."

-George Sphrantzes says that people of both genders were raped inside Hagia Sophia.
+George Sphrantzes says that people of both sexes were raped inside Hagia Sophia.
 Critobulus described the enslavement and sexual abuse committed by the Ottoman troops inside the Hagia Sophia:

 Among all those outrages the profanation of Saint Sophia stood out.
 In the great church an immense crowd was assembled, praying despairingly.
 The famous bronze door had been closed, and full of anguish all awaited the conquerors.
 Suddenly violent blows shook and broke down the doors and a tide of blood-covered brutes swept in to the holy place.
 To make rooms for them they begun by using the pikes and scimitar a little; but they were in the grip of covetouness not sadism.
 Here, they said to themselves as they looked about, fortune awaits us.
 In an instant, all who were young, good-looking and healthy were stripped, despoiled and herded.
 High-born women, young and gentle girls of noble family, now naked under their long hair, fell thus into slavery.
 Their masters bound them with whatever was at hand: sashes, belts, kerchiefs, stoles, tent ropes, camel and horse reins.
 With blows and kicks they were herded outside into long columns, to be led to a shameful fate and to all the extremities of the Islamic world.